“Teach us to number our days, that we may gain a heart of wisdom.”

 God is the God of Time

-There was no count of days before God created the light.
+There was no counting of days before God created the light.
 The Bible started with God’s revelation of His being and His works (Gen 1:1-2).
-God has already created the heavens and formless earth, yet there was no mention of the numbered time.
-The God in the Bible is not a god bound by the time, He is outside the concept of time for He is the One created it.
-The seconds go to minutes and then hours and days, passing months and years, all are numbered, and we know that numbers have its end.
-But God has revealed His eternity and that those who live in His will would not be swiped away by time.
-That is why Jesus said to His followers,
+God has already created the heavens and formless earth, yet there was no mention of time.
+The God of the Bible is not a god bound by time, He is outside the concept of time for He is the One creates it.
+The seconds go to minutes and then hours and days, passing months and years, all are numbered, and we know that numbers eventually end.
+But God has revealed His eternity and that those who live in His will would not be swept away by time.
+To His followers, Jesus said:

 God is the God of All Season